-Vector range search (or vector search engine) is the task where, given 2 sets of vectors with the same number of dimensions, a database set and a query set, find for each query vector a nearby vector in the database set, such that the mean distance between the query vectors and their corresponding vector in the database is within a threshold value.
+Vector range search (or vector search engine) is the task where, given 2 sets of vectors with the same number of dimensions, a database set and a query set, find for each query vector a nearby vector in the database set, such that the mean distance between the query vectors and their corresponding vector in the database is as small as possible.

 vector_database = [